What is Solana?

 User Contribution

-Solana also has another consensus mechanism that is similar to the proof of stake which is "Delegated Proof Of Stake".
+Solana also has another consensus mechanism that is similar to the proof of stake, which is "Delegated Proof Of Stake".
 This is a consensus validation process that enables every user of the blockchain to participate in maintaining the blockchain network by delegating the Solana blockchain native token (SOL) to a certain validator while they earn interest on the delegated token.

 Proof of History

-The proof of history is one of the major factors that enable fast transactions in the Solana blockchain, it's one of a kind of computational sequence that records the time of transaction as well as help users schedule time as well as work by time registry for transactions.
+The proof of history consensus mechanism is another feature that makes the Solana blockchain more appealing and a blockchain of choice for developers.
+The proof of history is one of the major factors that enable fast transactions in the Solana blockchain; it's one of a kind of computational sequence that records the time of transaction as well as helps users schedule time as well as work by time registry for transactions.
+This technology can simply be likened to a system where tasks can be drafted in shifts that will be automatically executed.

 With this, validators are now given slots ahead of time within the cycle of the transactions.
-This means that each slot has its own time in which one validator can verify and then produce a block, continuously.
-That way, the next validator which had also been assigned a slot will start from where the previous validator has ended his transaction verification based on the timing cycle and also then produce their block of task confirmation.
+This means that each slot has its own time in which one validator can verify and then produce a block continuously.
+That way, the next validator, which had also been assigned a slot will start from where the previous validator has ended his transaction verification based on the timing cycle and also then produce their block of task confirmation.

 This reduces the load of work on the blockchain network by a single validator thus, the scalability in the Solana blockchain.
-In other blockchains like Ethereum, everyone has to stand in a queue and wait a turn for execution which makes it slow.
-To make things faster and jump the virtual queue, gas fees are required which makes it costly to operate on.
+In other blockchains like Ethereum, everyone has to stand in a queue and wait a turn for execution, which makes it slow.
+To make things faster and jump the virtual queue, gas fees are required, which makes it costly to operate on.

 Speed

 Solana is a blockchain that can achieve the same transaction capacity as Visa.
-The platform currently functions at an impressive speed of 50,000 transactions per second or tps while tracking these operations using Proof-Of-History or PoH technology as mentioned earlier.
+The platform currently functions at an impressive speed of 50,000 transactions per second or tps while tracking these operations using Proof-Of-History or PoH technology, as mentioned earlier.

 Low Transaction Fees

 While Solana can handle over 50,000 transactions per second, its average transaction on the Solana blockchain costs around $0.00025.
-This is a huge relief unlike the Ethereum blockchain where the gas fees can go up into hundreds of dollars.
+This is a huge relief, unlike the Ethereum blockchain, where the gas fees can go up into hundreds of dollars.

 Solana as a cryptocurrency (SOL)

-SOL token is the native token of the Solana blockchain, it is a cryptocurrency that powers the Solana blockchain.
+SOL token is the native token of the Solana blockchain; it is a cryptocurrency that powers the Solana blockchain.

 • Select Solana from the list of assets

-• Enter the amount you want to buy
+• Enter the amount you want to buy and confirm the transaction.

 Solana Potentials And Reviews

 Due to its fast speed, the Solana blockchain currently can achieve the same transaction capacity as Visa.
 At an impressive speed of 50,000 transactions per second or tps, it is very commendable.
+Solana blockchain technology is based on the principle of sharding, where the blockchain is divided into smaller chains that move data faster, making for its speed.
+Due to the vast popularity of the Solana network, the popularity of its native coin, Sol, has gone up massively.
+This still makes it a viable investment opportunity for any crypto enthusiasts.

 Seed phrases are 12-24 word codes a person is supposed to remember and use when connecting to their wallet for various applications.
-With the Solana Torus wallet, the easy access to all the DApps improves more adoption of all its applications.
+With the Solana Torus wallet, easy access to all the DApps improves more adoption of all its applications.
+Solana has also been a winner in the NFT space, with many of its NFT marketplaces gaining massive use and adoption.
+These include Magic Eden, Solanart Solsea, etc. Solana indeed has a lot of potential and opportunities for expansion within the crypto and blockchain space.

 Disclaimer: This article is meant to provide general guidance and understanding of cryptocurrency and the Blockchain network.
 It’s not an exhaustive list and should not be taken as financial advice.
 Yellow Card Academy is not responsible for your investment decisions.